 Kerbside Rubbish and Recycling

-For everything you need to know about the new Kerbside Rubbish and Recycling Service, click link below to download the official Waimate Kerbside Rubbish and Recycling Information Guide: You will also find the Waimate District Bin Collection Calendar for 2021.
+For everything you need to know about the new Kerbside Rubbish and Recycling Service, click the link below to download the official Waimate Kerbside Rubbish and Recycling Information Guide: You will also find the Waimate District Bin Collection Calendar for 2021.
 For these resources and more, go to Digital Resources.

 Following public consultation in June 2020, the decision was made to revamp the rubbish and recycling service within the Waimate District.
 The new service will see the existing two-bin system scrapped in favour of multiple bins for rubbish, recycling, organics and a glass crate.

 The new and improved kerbside rubbish and recycling service will make it easier for you to recycle more and send less to landfill - a real win-win for the environment and the Waimate District.